NeuCo-Bench: A Novel Benchmark Framework for Neural Embeddings in Earth Observation: Acknowledgment

-\textbf{EO benchmarks.} Current EO domain benchmarks, such as GEO-Bench \citep{lacoste2023geobenchfoundationmodelsearth} and PANGAEA \citep{marsocci2025pangaeaglobalinclusivebenchmark}, evaluate FMs by fine-tuning backbones or training complex decoders on intermediate features.
-These approaches typically require model access and significant computational resources, with limited consideration given to factors such as embedding size and workflow efficiency.
-In contrast, \ifthenelse{\boolean{blind}}{our benchmark}{NeuCo-Bench} evaluates fixed-size embeddings through task-agnostic linear probing without any need for access to model backbones.
-In fact, our approach treats the encoder as a black box that converts any input to a given number of features. \ifthenelse{\boolean{blind}}{Our benchmark}{NeuCo-Bench} provides a lightweight, size-aware evaluation protocol for efficient local testing, and it is structured as a flexible, extendable framework, designed to accommodate future downstream tasks and evaluation methods.
-Moreover, \ifthenelse{\boolean{blind}}{our benchmark}{NeuCo-Bench} can be deployed as a novel challenge format that simulates real-world scenarios by requiring participants to submit compressed EO embeddings without prior knowledge of the specific downstream tasks.
+Our approach treats the encoder as a black box that converts inputs to a given number of features and provides a lightweight, size-aware evaluation protocol for efficient local testing.
+It is structured as a flexible, extendable framework, designed to accommodate future downstream tasks (e.g., \textit{Copernicus-Bench} \cite{Wang_2025_ICCV_CopernicusFM}) and evaluation methods.
+Moreover, \ifthenelse{\boolean{blind}}{the benchmark}{NeuCo-Bench} can be deployed as a novel challenge format that simulates real-world scenarios by requiring participants to submit EO embeddings without prior knowledge of the specific downstream tasks.
 This setup reflects the demand for broadly generalizable embeddings.
-As demonstrated in \ifthenelse{\boolean{blind}}{our}{the 2025 CVPR EARTHVISION} data challenge, \ifthenelse{\boolean{blind}}{our benchmark}{NeuCo-Bench} integrates with established platforms such as EvalAI \citep{yadavEvalAIBetterEvaluation}, and is designed to support future competitions on new, unseen tasks.
+As demonstrated in \ifthenelse{\boolean{blind}}{our data}{the EV} challenge, \ifthenelse{\boolean{blind}}{our benchmark}{NeuCo-Bench} integrates with established platforms such as EvalAI \citep{yadavEvalAIBetterEvaluation}, and is designed to support future competitions on new, unseen tasks.